 rename 'y/a-z/A-Z/' *.jpg

 This would change the names of all .jpg files from lowercase to uppercase.
-To do it vice-versa, just switch the “oldname” and “newname” parts of the regular expression.
+To do it in the reverse, just switch the “oldname” and “newname” parts of the regular expression.

-Finally, the solution that all the anti-console users have been waiting for: a desktop application where everything can be done with a simple click of the mouse. pyRenamer is a crazy-powerful file renaming tool written in Python.
-At the moment, the official website seems to be down, but users of Ubuntu and its derivatives can still install pyRenamer from the repositories using the command:
+Finally, the solution that all the anti-console users have been waiting for: a desktop application where everything can be done with a simple click of the mouse. pyRenamer is a crazy-powerful file renaming tool written in Python, which can be found here.
+Users of Ubuntu and its derivatives can install pyRenamer from the repositories using the command:

 The interface consists of four parts:

-- a tree-view file browser for selecting files and folders
+- Tree-view file browser for selecting files and folders

-- a central preview pane showing the filenames before and after renaming
+- Central preview pane showing the filenames before and after renaming

-- a tabbed control area for choosing the rename criteria
+- Tabbed control area for choosing the renaming criteria

-pyRenamer can remove accents and duplicate symbols from filenames, replace any string of text with another, change filenames to uppercase, lowercase or sentence case, and automatically insert or remove spaces and underscores.
-Beginners will love it, because all this can simply be selected in the tabbed area, previewed in the main area and confirmed by clicking Rename.
+pyRenamer can remove accents and duplicate symbols from filenames; replace any string of text with another; 20names to uppercase, lowercase or sentence case; and automatically insert or remove spaces and underscores.
+Beginners will love it because all of this can simply be selected in the tabbed area, previewed in the main area and confirmed by clicking Rename.
 If they wish to experiment with patterns, pyRenamer provides a cheatsheet to make it easier.

 Advanced users will appreciate pyRenamer’s ability to rename multimedia files by reading from their metadata.
 It’s also possible to manually rename a single file when a batch rename is unnecessary.